-Mary Anning, a famous British fossil collector and paleontologist, is being celebrated with a Google Doodle for her 215th birthday.
+Aletta Jacobs, a Dutch physician, suffragist and inventor, is being celebrated with a Google Doodle on what would have been her 163rd birthday.

 To kick off Black History Month, Google has chosen to celebrate the first internationally renowned African-American sculptor.